Greenland's leader says the island 'is ours' as Trump vows to acquire the territory

-NUUK, Greenland (AP) — Greenland's prime minister declared Wednesday that "Greenland is ours" and cannot be taken or bought in defiance of a message from U.S. President Donald Trump, who said his administration supported the Arctic island's right of self-determination — but added that the United States will acquire the territory "one way or another."
+NUUK, Greenland (AP) — Greenland's prime minister declared Wednesday that "Greenland is ours" and cannot be taken or bought in defiance of a message from U.S. President Donald Trump, who said the United States will acquire the territory "one way or another" even though his administration supports the Arctic island's right of self-determination.

-Greenlandic Prime Minister Múte Bourup Egede said the island’s citizens are neither American nor Danish because they are Greenlandic.
-The United States needs to understand that, he wrote in a post in Greenlandic and Danish on Facebook Wednesday.

-The future of Greenland will be decided by its people, he wrote.
+Prime Minister Múte Bourup Egede said the island’s citizens are neither American nor Danish because they are Greenlandic.
+The United States needs to understand that, he wrote in a post in Greenlandic and Danish on Facebook Wednesday, adding the future of Greenland will be decided by its people.

 His post came hours after Trump made a direct appeal to Greenlanders in a speech to Congress on Tuesday, a week before islanders head to the polls for parliamentary elections.